Enable secure application-to-application communication

 Privileged Access Management (PAM) solutions securely store passwords in a password vault and automatically establish sessions between systems through a session management module.

 PAM market leaders also propose a mechanism to store applicative passwords in their vault so that an application wishing to communicate with another application can instantly retrieve the correct credentials automatically to do so.
-All it requires is to install a small agent to securely retrieve credentials from the PAM solution to provide it to the lonesome applications .
+All it requires is to install a small agent to securely retrieve credentials from the PAM solution to provide them to the lonesome applications.

 Practically, several applications such as Apache propose to integrate with external programs to provide passwords.